glastonbridge/SuperCollider-Android/README.md

 http://github.com/glastonbridge/SuperCollider-Android

 ## Build Instructions
-**NOTE: this was tested on OS X. It should work similarly on Linux with some minor changes (ant installation, etc)**
+**NOTE: this was tested on OS X. It should work similarly on Linux with some minor changes (ant installation, etc.)**

 Install the Android SDK.
 See https://developer.android.com/sdk/installing/index.html.
 Optionally, install Eclipse, although the instructions that follow describe buildling from the command line.